Rise to Success: Career Highlights of Austin Dillon

 In 2012, Dillon competed in the Sprint Cup Series on a limited basis, starting at Michigan International Speedway in June, driving the No. 33 Chevrolet for Richard Childress Racing, starting 21st and finishing 24th.

-January 2013: Sprint Cup Races with Phoenix Racing
+January 2013: Sprint Cup Races in Phoenix Racing's No. 51 Chevrolet

 In January 2013, it was announced that some of Dillon's Sprint Cup races that season would be in Phoenix Racing's No. 51 Chevrolet.

-In early August 2013, Dillon substituted for Tony Stewart in the No. 14 Stewart–Haas Racing Chevrolet at Michigan due to Stewart's leg injury.
+In early August 2013, it was announced that Dillon would substitute for Tony Stewart in the No. 14 Stewart–Haas Racing Chevrolet at Michigan due to Stewart's leg injury.
+He would also drive the car at Talladega Superspeedway in October.

-On December 11, 2013, Richard Childress Racing announced that Austin Dillon would drive the No. 3 Chevrolet in the NASCAR Sprint Cup Series with Cheerios and Dow Chemical Company as primary sponsors.
-This marked the No. 3 car's first Sprint Cup appearance in thirteen years.
+On December 11, 2013, RCR announced that Dillon would drive the No. 3 Chevrolet in the NASCAR Sprint Cup Series with Cheerios and Dow Chemical Company as the primary sponsors, marking the No. 3 car's first Sprint Cup appearance in thirteen years.

 2013: NASCAR Nationwide Series Champion

-In 2013, Austin Dillon became the NASCAR Nationwide Series champion.
-He had also received the Rookie of the Year award in 2012.
+In 2013, Austin Dillon won the NASCAR Nationwide Series championship.

 2014: Daytona 500 Pole Position

-During the 2014 Daytona 500 qualifying, Austin Dillon secured the pole position with a speed of 196.019 miles per hour (315.462 km/h).
-This was the fourth time that the No. 3 car was on the pole for the Daytona 500.
+During 2014 Daytona 500 qualifying, Dillon clinched the pole position with a speed of 196.019 miles per hour, marking the fourth time that the No. 3 was on the pole for the Daytona 500.

-In 2015, Dillon failed to make the playoffs for the first time since the year.
-He also fell outside the top twenty in points.
+Dillon failed to make the playoffs for the first time since 2015 as he fell outside the top twenty in points.
+He finished 21st in the final points standings, tying his lowest in a full-time season with zero top-fives for the first time in his career.

 2018: Daytona 500 Winner